 - Open the lids, cool off a few minutes and using small silicone spatula go around the edge staying close to the walls of each opening and release egg bites one by one.

-Freezing: Cook and cool egg bites.
+- Freeze: Cook and cool egg bites.
 Pop in an airtight glass container with a lid and freeze for up to 3 months.
 If you want to freeze in a resealable Ziploc bag, lay egg bites flat first and then toss deeper into the freezer with frozen egg bites.
-They are just delicate.

 - Where can I get this silicone mold?
 I bought this one, actually a set of 2, on Amazon.
 What I like is that it has 2 lids and not 1, to prevent spilling.
 Pay attention that lid is also silicone and not plastic, so you will not cook it.